frickelzeugs/TrashStation/README.md

 - LED-Strip (I used a 24V variant, but 12V will also work)
 - a suitable power supply for the LED-Strip

-The following picture shows how all components are connected to each other:
+The following picture shows how all components are wired together:

 ![Wiring](doc/FlexiBin-wiring.jpg)